bolcom/k8s-scheduler-tester/README.md

 ## Environment variables

-Check out the `kubernetes/deployment.yaml` for an example of configuration using environment variables.
+Check out the Deployment definition in `example/k8s-scheduler-tester.yaml` for an example of configuration using environment variables.
 The environment variable names are like the command line parameter names with an `OPT_` prefix.
 Example: set `OPT_TARGET_NAMESPACE=foo` is similar to passing `--target_name foo`.